thethomaseffect/personal-markdown-repo/algorithms.md

 * # - Returns the length of a list eg. #[1,2,3] -> 3

 Lists are denoted using uppercase and elements lowercase.

+Other common representations include:
+* MG - Merge Sort
+* S - Sort
+* GCD - Greatest common denominator

+## Valid Recursive Function Definition

+A recursive function is one which contains a self-reference.
+A valid recursive function must have a non-self referencing stopping condition and must reach this stopping condition after a finite number of steps.

+## Graph Traversing Algorithm

+This function definition is valid because there is a stopping condition and each self reference reduces the number of nodes in the graph by 1, so it will be reached in a finite number of steps.

+The algorithm checks is there is a path between x and y in the graph G.

+Plain English Representation:

+The algorithm progresses by removing each node it comes in contact with from the graph and then continues with the children.
+The easiest way to keep track of path is with numbers for which path you are on eg. 111,112,1121.

+Basically, start from the origin, get the children and use them to continue.
+If there's no child that hasn't already been visited stop because false.
+If the child ends up being the goal return true and backtrack to demonstrate this.